astrolin/ephemeris-api/README.md

 ## Use

 ### Development

+Java 8 and [Leiningen](https://leiningen.org) 2.4 or greater are prerequisites.

 Start `lein repl`, load the `dev` namespace, and call `-main`.
 Source code will be auto-reloaded upon changes for easier dev,